YashJainHSR/SafetyPortal/README.md

 # SafetyPortal
-Safety Portal is a Web APP (created using Angular-NodeJS-Web APIs and it is based on MVC structure)
+Safety Portal is a Web APP (created using Angular-NodeJS-Web APIs)

 # About the Portal